renesas-rdk/rzv2h_rdk_documentation/source/1_system_configuration/quick_setup.rst

 **What does this script do?**

-- Copying the tool-chain scripts into the build directory lets the Dockerfile install the Yocto SDK inside the image.
+- Copying the Yocto SDK tool-chain scripts into the build directory lets the Dockerfile install the Yocto SDK inside the image.
 - The setup script usually runs docker build (to produce the image) and docker run (to create/start a container) with proper mounts, environment variables and volumes.
 - Inside the container the image will have the cross compilers, sysroot and a configured environment (CMake toolchain file, sourced toolchain setup) so colcon/CMake can cross-compile ROS2 for the target.